-By working on campus and at various clinical education sites in Jefferson City, Columbia, Mexico, and Washington, you’ll receive a hands-on education that will equip you with the technical skills to step directly into roles at hospitals, clinics, and imaging centers.
+By working on campus and at various clinical education sites in Jefferson City, Columbia, Hannibal, and Washington, you’ll receive a hands-on education that will equip you with the technical and patient care skills necessary to step directly into roles at hospitals, clinics, and imaging centers.

 The program will show you how to operate imaging equipment, prepare patients for procedures, use proper radiation protection, and maintain patient confidentiality.
-Graduates are eligible to sit for the American Registry of Radiologic Technologist (ARRT) exam to become registered radiologic technologists.
+Graduates who meet all requirements set by the American Registry of Radiologic Technologists (ARRT) may take the ARRT certification and registration exam to earn their credentials in radiography.

 The list below includes general requirements for the performance of radiologic technologist duties.
 Students in the MRT program should expect to perform the same job duties as registered radiologic technologists.
 This is not an exhaustive list of duties, responsibilities, or requirements.